 Traditional sports often limit themselves to Money Line bets and a few handicaps.
 The variety in esports betting options gives users a chance to earn higher profits based on a well-timed and researched bet.

 On the field, players of traditional sports are more prone to physical injuries than their eSports counterparts.
-While eSports players are also vulnerable to long-term fatigue by traveling and restless training and other psychological challenges, a relative lack of spontaneous injuries means the bettors have one less factor to worry about – an unpredictable event that could ruin their bet.
+While eSports players are also vulnerable to long-term fatigue from traveling and restless training and other psychological challenges, a relative lack of spontaneous injuries means the bettors have one less factor to worry about – an unpredictable event that could ruin their bet.

 Talking about unpredictable events, weather plays a big role in determining how a game could play out.
 In esports, logically weather erases as an unpredictable factor.